Master of Science in Athletic Training (MSAT)

 A 53-credit program completed in 2 years.

 The Master of Science in Athletic Training (MSAT) at The University of Connecticut prepares athletic trainers to practice in the areas of injury prevention, clinical evaluation and diagnosis, immediate care, treatment, and rehabilitation and reconditioning of illnesses and injuries in a physically active population.
-The program also prepares the athletic trainer in the areas of organization and administration and professional responsibility.
+The program also prepares the athletic trainer in the areas of organization, administration and professional responsibility.

 Students who choose UConn have the chance to learn and interact with faculty that are leading experts in the field.